Why did we build a workflow product that works only with Google Apps?

 Part 1: The elephant in the room is called RBAC

-Usually, workflow products expect process owners to define role and assign that role to a workflow step.
+Usually, Google workflow products expect process owners to define role and assign that role to a workflow step.
 Users are then mapped to these roles in a separate workflow administration console.
 Workflow products use this mapping to give users access to the corresponding workflow step.
 This is the general idea of Role based access control RBAC.

 For example, if there is a workflow step called “finance approval”, the process owner has to first define a role called “finance” and then assign “user1” and “user2” to “finance” role.
 This will give “user1” and “user2” access to “finance approval” workflow step.
 This has 2 advantages: